davidcm/davidcm.github.io/presskit/sheepinhell_en.markdown

 About the team
 --------------

 Ángel studied at a 3D design school in Barcelona, where David worked as a tutor for game development.
-There they worked together in Ángel's final project titled Book Trip.
+There they worked together in Ángel's final project titled <a href="http://rtypex.com/juegos/booktrip/">Book Trip</a>.
 Seeing Ángel's abilities in creating all kind of 3D stuff, and how fast he was, David wanted him to be in a production team for an internal project.
-During all this time, there were talks about cooperating in their own projects, out of school.
+During all this time there were talks about cooperating in their own projects out of school.

-The first chance of working with complete freedom was at Global Game Jam 2012, where they (along with three more people) created a beautiful game, titled Immaturity.
+The first chance of working with complete freedom was at Global Game Jam 2012, where they (along with three more people) created a beautiful game, titled <a href="http://archive.globalgamejam.org/2012/immaturity">Immaturity</a>.

 After one year, they met again to celebrate a Homemade Game Jam.
-That was the culprit of what they're presenting now: Sheep in Hell.
+That was the culprit of what they're presenting now: <b>Sheep in Hell</b>.
 It was a three days project, an attack of hiccups and one year of perfecting process.
 It was within this last process when they worked with Atic2a, a two man team specialized in videogames music and effects creation.

 <a id="links"></a>
 Links